vuejs/eslint-plugin-vue/docs/rules/attribute-hyphenation.md

 - `"always"` (default) ...
 Use hyphenated attribute name.
 - `"never"` ...
 Don't use hyphenated attribute name.
 - `"ignore"` ...
-Array of ignored names.
+Array of attribute names that don't need to follow the specified casing.
 - `"ignoreTags"` ...
-Array of exclude tag names.
+Array of tag names whose attributes don't need to follow the specified casing.

 ### `"always"`